paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-205-defense-acquisition-system.md

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–232 effective Feb.
 1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
 L. 115–232, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

+#### Implementation
+Pub.
+L. 119–60, div.
+A, title XVIII, § 1801(d), Dec.
+18, 2025, 139 Stat.
+1224, provided that: “Not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall revise Department of Defense Directive 5000.01 and any other relevant instructions, policies, or guidance to carry out the requirements of this section and the amendments made by this section [amending this section and sections 133b, 139, 139a, 3102, and 3103 of this title].”

 <a id="section-3105"></a>